 house-panelling-from-nonsuch-palace-a-portrait-of-anne-boleyn-and-more.

 [7] Sproule, Anna, and Michael Pollard.
-The Country House Guide: Family Homes in the Historic Houses Association
+The Country House Guide: Family Homes in the Historic Houses Association.

 Topsfield, Massachusetts: Salem House Publishers, 1988.